abinit/abipy/README.rst

 AbiPy is interfaced with pymatgen_ and this allows users to benefit from the different tools and python objects available in the pymatgen ecosystem.

-The official documentation of the stable version is available at the `abipy docpage`_. while the documentation of the **developmental** version is hosted on `github pages <http://abinit.github.io/abipy>`_.
+The official documentation of the stable version is available at the `abipy docpage`_, while the documentation of the **developmental** version is hosted on `github pages <http://abinit.github.io/abipy>`_.

 AbiPy can be used in conjunction with matplotlib_, pandas_, scipy_, seaborn_, ipython_ and jupyter_ notebooks